-A drastic change in a woman’s hormones takes place during pregnancy, or when she is attempting to conceive without success.
+A drastic change in a woman’s hormones occurs during pregnancy or when she is attempting to conceive without success.
 There are several risk factors associated with pregnancy, including lifestyle changes and inadequate social support after pregnancy, side effects of discontinuation of antidepressant drugs, and intimate-relationship violence.

-The common name for this type of depression is the baby blues, and it usually occurs after childbirth.
-Delivery of a baby can prompt a clutter of emotional signs of depression, which may range from distress to panic.
+The common name for this type of depression is the baby blues, usually after childbirth.
+Delivery of a baby can prompt a clutter of emotional signs of depression, ranging from distress to panic.

 However, there are cases where some women experience baby blues even when they’re still pregnant.
-Such a condition may include insomnia, mood swings, difficulty bonding with the baby, and inability to take care of yourself.
+Such a condition may include insomnia, mood swings, difficulty bonding with the baby, and inability to care for yourself.